pabcubus/dot-matrix-lib/README.md

 **dot-matrix-lib** is an open-source JavaScript library for rendering Dot Matrix Charts using the HTML5 Canvas library.

-Check out an [Example](https://arpitnarechania.github.io/d3-dotmatrix/) where you can test various configuration options.

 # Installation

 Download dot-matrix-lib using bower.